NordAct/IoB-Variant-Loader/Example Data Packs/README.md

 | hurt         | All                                                                          | Played when dragon is taking damage                                                                                    |
 | death        | All                                                                          | Played when dragon is dying                                                                                            |
 | step         | All                                                                          | Played when dragon is walking on ground                                                                                |

+## Extras
+Extras are various miscellaneous things that can also be configured for variant.
+To add extras for your dragon, declare your file in `data/your_namespace/extras/dragon_id.json`, where `dragon_id` is dragon's in game id.
+I.e. for Night Fury it'd be night_fury, and `your_namespace` is unique name for your folder, that contains only `a-z`, `0-9` or `_`.
+Alternatively you can specify dragon to which it belongs to in `dragon` field in the file itself instead of file name.

+For example refer to Sakura's Mixed Dragons pack.

+### Fields
+- `variant_group` - value of `VariantGroup` NBT.
+Recommended to be used for cases where you want to select multiple variants by NBT selector.
+This NBT field cannot be set via command, only by defining it in extras file for variant
+- `loot_table_redirect` - ID of other loot table that can replace default one.
+If not specified, default loot table will be used
+### Mandatory fields for each variant:
+- `name` - name of the variant